-Research is an integral part of what we do in the Business, Policing, Law and Social Sciences Department.
+Research is an integral part of what we do in the Business, Industry and Leadership Department.
 Our staff contribute individually, in groups and at centres to leading research at regional, national and international levels.

 Research in Business

 The University of Cumbria Business School undertakes research and consultancy in areas of strength including the regional economy, leadership and sustainability.
 There are two research centres reflecting these themes: the Centre for Regional Economic Development (CRED) based in Brampton Road in Carlisle, and the Institute for Leadership and Sustainability (IFLAS) based in Ambleside.

 To find out more about getting involved contact us at email@example.com or on 01228 888740.

 The law team’s expertise includes the teaching of legal and lawyering skills, law of privacy, counter-terrorism, criminal defences, medical law and ethics and technology-enhanced learning.
 These research and scholarly activities are utilised in the design of our curriculum, law modules on offer and in teaching our students within the curriculum.

 Our staff have been involved in many individual research projects over the years, including:

 - A two year project with Newcastle University exploring methods of embedding technology-enhanced learning at universities